 - Extreme KONG is made of extremely durable and resistant rubber.
 It’s the best choice for extreme chewers.
 My husky male has a black Extreme KONG.

 My puppies tend to destroy every rubber toy and crumble them into pieces.
 I don’t let them play with weak rubber toys alone.
-Usually, the squeaky toys are made of weak rubber.
+Usually, squeaky toys are made of weak rubber.
 They are fun at first, but they got destroyed pretty fast.
-That’s why I appreciate KONG and the nearly indestructible rubber that is made of.
+That’s why I appreciate KONG and the nearly indestructible rubber that it is made of.

 Are KONG toys safe?

 As I mentioned before, KONG toys are safe.
 A KONG dog toy has two holes to prevent suction.
-If you want to give a frozen KONG to your dog then you could leave the filling to soften or put some peanut butter on the KONG’s surface, canned food or other soft food until the stuffing will unfreeze a bit.
+If you want to give a frozen KONG to your dog then you could leave the filling to soften or put some peanut butter on the KONG’s surface, canned food, or other soft food until the stuffing will unfreeze a bit.
 Supervise your dog when you’re giving him a frozen KONG.
 Even if the KONG is not frozen, you should still supervise him while he is eating.

 How to Use a KONG Dog Toy?

 First time when you’re giving a stuffed KONG to your dog?
 At first, you should put just some kibbles or dry treats inside the toy.
 You don’t want to get him frustrated if he can’t get the food out.
 So, baby steps for your pup and he will learn to have fun with it.
 After he mastered and he managed to get out the kibble, you can start adding wet food.
 See how he is doing after that.
 My male husky starts bouncing the KONG around the room – that big Extreme KONG makes bomb-like noises when thrown around by a hungry husky… combine this with his digging, and the yard is a war zone.
 He made a lot of mess but he got the food out and he was so satisfied.
 After a few KONGs, he became a KONG master.